austinio7116/2dpool/README.md

 ### Touch Controls

 **Aim:** Touch and drag anywhere on the canvas.
 The cue ball fires in the opposite direction of your drag.
+Right click to cancel a shot and re-think.

-**Power:** Use the vertical power meter above the spin indicator — drag up for more power, down for less.
+**Power:** The further away you drag the aim point - the more power.
+If needed use a second finger to adjust the vertical power meter above the spin indicator whilst aiming — drag up for more power, down for less - great for adding more power even when you are near the edge of the screen.

-**Spin:** Touch and drag the spin indicator with a second finger while holding your aim.
+**Spin:** Touch and drag the spin indicator before aiming or with a second finger while holding your aim.

-**Shoot:** Tap the shoot button below the spin indicator, or simply release your aiming finger.
+**Shoot:** Tap the shoot button below the spin indicator with a second touch whilst aiming, or simply release your aiming finger.

 **Ball-in-hand:** Touch and drag to position the cue ball.
 It turns red if you're placing it somewhere illegal.
+Pick it up again with a menu option if you need to reposition.

 ### Aiming Aids